ProgramerSalar/React-native-Ecomerce-Frontend/README.md

 know more: https://www.npmjs.com/package/bcrypt

--- we are install the jsonwebtoken, because we are used to token in singn and register page -- And install cookie from this package: https://www.npmjs.com/package/cookie-parser
+- we are install the jsonwebtoken, because we are used to token in singn and register page
+- And install cookie from this package: https://www.npmjs.com/package/cookie-parser

+- i will install cloudanary from there : https://www.npmjs.com/package/cloudinary
+Cloudinary is a powerful media API for websites and mobile apps alike, Cloudinary enables developers to efficiently manage, transform, optimize, and deliver images and videos through multiple CDNs.
+Ultimately, viewers enjoy responsive and personalized visual-media experiences

+- i will install multer from there : https://www.npmjs.com/package/multer
+Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
+It is written on top of busboy for maximum efficiency.

+NOTE: Multer will not process any form which is not multipart (multipart/form-data).

+- i will install this package: https://www.npmjs.com/package/datauri The data URI scheme is a uniform resource identifier (URI) scheme that provides a way to include data in-line in web pages as if they were external resources.